Hancock case: The Trial of Graeme Slater

 At his trial, Slater was defended by Colin Lovitt, a well known lawyer from Melbourne whom Sher and Marsden described as "a fearless, highly theatrical pleader".
 The trial began in the fall of 2003.
 The Crown did not allow Reid to testify in person, and instead had him testify virtually via a television that was played in the courtroom.
 The fact that Reid was only a face talking on a television made him appear remote and untrustworthy to the jury.
 Lovitt attacked Reid for the conflicting and contradictory information in his various statements and accused him of perjury.

 Slater had an alibi as his mother and sister both testified that he had been with him in Northam celebrating Father's Day (celebrated in Australia in September) on the day that Hancock was murdered.
 The Crown Attorney introduced as evidence that Slater had been making phone calls in Perth using his wife's cell phone on 1 September 2001 and thus was not in Northam as he claimed.
 However, the emotional testimony from Slater's mother and sister made a greater impression on the jury than did the cell phone record.

-Mid-way though the trial, a letter by Slater was discovered under which he asked a friend to commit perjury by testifying that Reid had been expelled from the Gypsy Jokers "a day or two before he got arrested".
+Mid-way through the trial, a letter by Slater was discovered under which he asked a friend to commit perjury by testifying that Reid had been expelled from the Gypsy Jokers "a day or two before he got arrested".
 In his letter, Slater admitted that this statement was a lie as Reid was still a member of the Gypsy Jokers at the time of his arrest in February 2002, but argued that having such perjured testimony introduced as evidence would allow Lovitt to present Reid to the jury as an angry man out for revenge following his alleged expulsion.The Crown Attorney argued that Slater's entire defense was a lie while Lovitt sought to explain away the letter as a desperate attempt by a wrongly accused man to be acquitted.
 The trial ended on 30 October 2003 with Slater being acquitted as the jury did not find Reid to be a creditable witness for the Crown.
 In a statement to the media, Elizabeth Hancock said she was "deeply devastated and shocked" by the acquittal.